appcypher/awesome-wasm-langs/README.md

 ### <a name="ocaml"></a>Ocaml <sup>[top⇈](#contents)</sup>
 > OCaml, originally named Objective Caml, is the main implementation of the programming language Caml, created by Xavier Leroy, Jérôme Vouillon, Damien Doligez, Didier Rémy, Ascánder Suárez and others in 1996.
 A member of the ML language family, OCaml extends the core Caml language with object-oriented programming constructs.
-* [Ocaml](https://github.com/SanderSpies/ocaml/tree/wasm/wasmcomp) - a fork of main repo contianing work on OCaml to wasm compilation.
+* [Ocaml](https://github.com/SanderSpies/ocaml/tree/wasm/wasmcomp) - a fork of main repo containing work on OCaml to wasm compilation.
 * ~[OcamlRun](https://github.com/sebmarkbage/ocamlrun-wasm) - a build script for compiling OCaml bytecode interpreter to wasm using emscripten [Unmaintained]~

 --------------------